Ewa-Boloz/How-to-create-visual-materials-with-Piktochart/index.md

 ## Quickstart guide

+With Piktochart's comprehensive interface, tools, and features, you can be an infographic-making genius in no time.
+Try to create your firts visual in 6 Steps:

+1. Select the format

+   Select the format you want to create in the left side menu.
+2. Find the Right Template

+Once you click on the chosen format you
+1. Select a Template
+2. Insert Graphics
+3. Visualize your Data
+4. Share your Visual

 ## Glossary

 * **Dashboard** is a place when you can find all your work.
 From here, you may view and manage all your saved visuals.